baitando/blog/_posts/2017-08-26-connect-to-raspberry-pi-using-a-ttl-to-usb-converter.md

 category: IT
 tags: raspberry-pi
 comments: true
-excerpt: Using the debug console of a Raspberry Pi by using a TTL to USB converter is a helpful tool e.g. during setup or when analyzing network problems.
+excerpt: Using the debug console of a Raspberry Pi by using a TTL to USB converter is a helpful tool e.g. during setup.
 This post shows how to setup the connection.
 ---
 Normally I use a keyboard and a screen connected to a new Raspberry Pi for doing the initial setup.
 Once the network and SSH are up and running, I connect from remote to do the rest of the setup.